AleksanderB-hub/ContrastSkill/README.md

 ## ContrastSkill
 All the experiments are based on torch 2.4.1 + cu121.
-To install required libraries enter, use:
+To install required libraries, use:
 ```bash
 bash pip install -r ./requirements.txt
 ```